christina-grannas/swagger-test/user-testing/manage-payments.md

 Whenever your customer buy something on your site, a new **payment** is created in Easy Checkout.
 Payments can be managed directly in [Easy Portal](https://portal.dibspayment.eu/payments) or programmatically through the [Easy APIs](api-overview.md).

-New payments require your action.
-When you ship the order, make sure to **charge** the payment in order to receive the funds from Nets.
-If the order is canceled by the customer, make sure to **cancel** the payment in order to release the reservation on the customer's payment card.
+New payments require your action:
+- When you ship the order, make sure to **charge** the payment in order to receive the funds from Nets.
+- If the order is canceled by the customer, make sure to **cancel** the payment in order to release the reservation on the customer's payment card.

 ## Charge payments